zenml-io/zenml/docs/book/user-guide/starter-guide/manage-artifacts.md

 ## Managing artifacts **not** produced by ZenML pipelines

 Sometimes, artifacts can be produced completely outside of ZenML.
-A good example of this the predictions produced by a deployed model.
+A good example of this is the predictions produced by a deployed model.

 ```python
 # A model is deployed, running in a FastAPI container